-the saw and allow it to minutes before fueling. for a few minutes service ruening.
+the saw and allow it to minutes before fueling. for a few

 Clear an area on the ground for the saw to be positioned correctly.

 Wipe dirt and wood chips off of the fuel tank cap and surrounding areas.

 Slowly loosen the cap, allowing any built-up pressure to escape.